linusshops/common/README.md

 ```

 The snippet above is from an internal `Adapter` module that Linus Shops uses
 for adapting third party modules without actually touching their source.
+Be
+sure to use your own module name.

 ## API (ish)